 Eyelash Extensions Do’s

 One of the first things to ensure when getting a lash treatment is to make sure you consult a certified professional.
-Lash technicians have been trained to apply lash extensions in a secure manner with the health of your natural lashes in mind.
+Lash technicians have been trained to apply lash extensions securely with the health of your natural lashes in mind.

-Each state in the U.S. will have their own requirements before someone is allowed to apply eyelash extensions but most states require a licensed technician.
-For instance, South Dakota requires a license and a minimum of 16 hours of training,
+Each state in the U.S. will have its own requirements before someone is allowed to apply eyelash extensions but most states require a licensed technician.
+If you want to know your state’s regulations, I’ve compiled a handy table here.

 If you have concerns about the technician’s credentials, ask to see their certification and registration.
 Most salons will gladly oblige to show you the certificate.